thogiti/thogiti.github.io/_posts/2025-02-05-How-Erasure-Coding-Works-Solana.md

 ### Storage Optimization
 - Blockstore compresses and indexes shreds for local storage.
 This is essential because of Solana’s high transaction rate—raw data can grow extremely quickly.
-- Historical Data may be archived externally, e.g., with IPFS, Filecoin, or dedicated archiver nodes, to reduce the on-chain storage burden on validators.
+- Historical data may be archived externally, e.g., with IPFS, Filecoin, or dedicated archiver nodes, to reduce the on-chain storage burden on validators.

 **Solana vs. Ethereum**